 - B.A. in Biology, Carleton College, 1993

 Courses taught: Biology Writing; Evolution, Organisms & Ecology; Plant Biology; Conservation Biology; Biology of Sex and Gender; Senior Seminar, Research Problems

 Teaching philosophy: My highest priorities for teaching science to undergraduates are inspiring excitement about and understanding of scientific processes, fostering students' critical thinking skills, and enhancing their communication skills.
 I strive to teach my courses in ways that allow the students to digest and retain a great deal of content and to fit that information into a meaningful framework.
-In addition to my classroom teaching, I am convinced that advising individual students is a crucually important kind of teaching that I do at DePauw.
+In addition to my classroom teaching, I am convinced that advising and mentoring individual students is crucually important work that I do at DePauw.